raeldc/nooku-mongodb/readme.md

 Notes:
 ------

-There is still no validation and filtering.
+* There is still no validation and filtering.
 Everything you put in the Row object, will be saved in your collection!
+* Only basic CRUD and querying is supported for now.